cdapio/cdap-ingest/stream-client/stream-client-python/README.md

  ```

  ### StreamPromise
- StreamPromise's goal is to implement deffered code execution.
+ StreamPromise's goal is to implement deferred code execution.

- To handle successful an error handling you should create a handler for each case and set this handlers using ```onResponse``` method.
+For error handling, create a handler for each case and set it using the onResponse method.

 Example: